ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Consensus clients

 The consensus layer is concerned with the proof-of-stake mechanism securing Ethereum from the merge onwards.
 There is abundant ongoing research and development relating to PoS concepts and implementation, for example identifying and patching vulnerabilities, quantifying cryptoeconomic security, increasing the security or performance of client implementations, building light clients and developing staking apps.
 Some fundamental redesigns of the protocol to confer large improvements to Ethereum are also being researched, for example single slot finality.
+Furthermore, the efficiency and safety and monitoring of the peer-to-peer networking between consensus clients are also important research topics.

 #### Background reading